logicmonitor/dashboards/README.md

 To see a preview of what some of these dashboards look like, visit the [LogicMonitor Dashboard Gallery](https://www.logicmonitor.com/sales/dashboards/).

-To download all dashboards as a single file, see [LogicMonitor Dashboards] the [Dashboard Packages](https://github.com/logicmonitor/dashboards/tree/master/Packages) directory.
+To download all dashboards as a single file, see the [LogicMonitor Dashboard Packages](https://github.com/logicmonitor/dashboards/tree/master/Packages) resource.

 **LogicMonitor Default Dashboards**